pranavkundra/AuthentiKey/README.md

 AuthentiKey
 ===========

 A Proof of Concept for our method of authentication on mobile devices using Keystroke Dynamics.
-We use a multivariate Gaussian distribution based on the rhythm of the user's keystrokes.
+We use a multi variable Gaussian distribution based on the rhythm of the user's keystrokes.

 View the paper <a href="http://goo.gl/qHThjQ" target="_blank">here</a>.